Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Extended ablations

 In Table~\ref{tab:suppl_ablations_table} we present the number of average unique game moves executed as skills by SEADS and its ablations.
-On the simpler Cursor environments, most ablations perform similarly well as SEADS in finding almost all skills.
-The "No relabelling" ablation shows a drop in performance.
-On \LightsOutReacher, most ablated design choices are important for the high performance of SEADS, while not performing second-best normalization achieves slightly better results than SEADS ($+0.02$ mean performance).
-On \TileSwapReacher and the Jaco environments, SEADS performs better than all ablations.
+On the simpler Cursor environments, the ablations perform similarly well as SEADS in finding almost all skills.
+On the Reacher environments, most important for the performance of SEADS is to perform relabelling.
+On \LightsOutJaco, all ablated design choices are important for the high performance of SEADS.

-We also observe that the "More skills" variant yields a slightly higher number of executed unique game moves in nearly all environments except \TileSwapJaco, which is an encouraging result, justifying to over-estimate the number of skills $K$ in situations where it is unknown.
+We also observe that the "More skills" variant (equivalent to \agent, but with $K=30$ for \LightsOut, $K=15$ for \TileSwap) yields a similar number of executed unique game moves as \agent, which is an encouraging result, justifying to over-estimate the number of skills $K$ in situations where it is unknown.